1902 Orkney and Shetland by-election

-The Orkney and Shetland by-election was a Parliamentary by-election held on 18–19 November 1902.
+The 1902 Orkney and Shetland by-election was a Parliamentary by-election held on 18–19 November 1902.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

 Cathcart Wason had been Liberal Unionist MP for the seat of Orkney and Shetland since 1900.
 In July 1902, he decided to cross the floor of the House to sit with the Liberal opposition.
 Leaving the Liberal Unionist Party, he cited Government policy on the army, the Education Bill and the Irish land question.
 He faced criticism from the Unionists in his constituency and following pressure, he resigned his seat on 7 October 1902 to contest the subsequent by-election.

 Electoral history

-Since 1885, the seat had been always comfortably returned the Liberal Party candidate.
+Since 1885, the seat had always comfortably returned the Liberal Party candidate.
 Then the seat was surprisingly gained by Wason; albeit with a narrow majority of forty votes, standing as a Liberal Unionist in 1900.